 Since 1 February 2018, I’m a lecturer at the VU Amsterdam, the Netherlands as well as honorary researcher at the University of Kent since 1 April 2021.
-My research focusses on a variety of labour market issues.
-For example, I am interested in the combination of paid work and other life domains, employment of disadvantaged groups such as individuals with a handicap, employment of older workers, etc. My current research projects reflect these interests.
-I am also interested in statistical methods and the opportunities these bring for social science research.
+My research focusses on variety of labour market issues, with a special interest in older workers, gender differences, disability, and intersectionality.
+My current research projects reflect these interests.
+I am also interested in research methods and the opportunities these bring for social science research.
 Currently working on new project with Professor Sarah Vickerstaff: Internalised and gendered ageism and disableism and its consequences for labour market participation of older workers: a mixed method study (2019-2020).
-My teaching is mainly related to research methods and statistics, but will include other topics as well.
+My teaching is mainly related to research methods and statistics, but includes other topics as well.